4lejandrito/creepyface/README.md

     { angle: 270, src: 'img/face/west.jpg' },
     { angle: 315, src: 'img/face/north-west.jpg' }
   ],
-  timeToDefault: 1000 // Time (in ms) to show back the default image after no input is detected })
+  // Time (in ms) to restore the default image after the last input
+  timeToDefault: 1000
+})

-// at some point
-cancel() // will restore the original image and stop creepyface
+// at some point restore the original image and stop creepyface cancel()
 ```

 ## Developing